cigroup-ol/windml/doc/gettingstarted.rst

 Running an Example
 ------------------

 Running some examples of windML is probably the best way to start.
 In the :ref:`examples` gallery all scripts from the /examples folder of the windML installation are plotted.
-In order to run an example, you only have to execute the corresponding Python script.
-Please make sure that you have installed windML correctly, see the :ref:`installation` page.
+In order to run an example, one only has to execute the corresponding Python script.
+Please make sure to install windML correctly, see the :ref:`installation` page.

-..
-[1] Travis E. Oliphant (2007).
-Python for Scientific Computing.
-Computing in Science & Engineering 9, IEEE Soc.
-..
-[2] Hunter, J.  D. (2007).
-Matplotlib: A 2D graphics environment.
-Computing In Science & Engineering 9, IEEE Soc., pp. 90-95